cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 Ok, so we have a first application using vert.x web.
 Let’s see some of the benefits.
 Let’s start with serving static resources, such as an `index.html` page.
 Before we go further, I should start with a disclaimer: “the HTML page we are going to see here is ugly like hell : I’m not a UI guy”.
 I should also add that there are probably plenty of better ways to implement this and a myriad of frameworks I should learn, but that’s not the point.
 I tried to keep things simple and just relying on JQuery and Bootstrap, so if you know a bit of JavaScript you can understand and edit the page.

 Let’s create the HTML page that will be the entry point of our application.
-Create an `index.html` page in `src/main/resources/assets` with the content from here.
-As it’s just a HTML page with a bit of JavaScript, we won’t detail the file here.
+Create an `index.html` page in `src/main/resources/assets` with the content from [here](https://raw.githubusercontent.com/cescoffier/introduction-to-vert.x/master/post-3/src/main/resources/assets/index.html).
+As it’s just a HTML page with a bit of JavaScript, we won’t detail the content here.

 Basically, the page is a simple CRUD UI to manage my not-yet-read articles.
 It was made in a generic way, so you can transpose it to your own _stuff_.
 The list of product (here _articles_) is displayed in the main table.
 You can create a new product, edit one or delete one.
 These actions are relying on a REST API (that we are going to implement) through AJAX calls.
 That’s all.